JacobLee23/CSE-15L-Lab-Reports/reports/week-1.md

   [user@sahara ~]$
   ```

-  Initially, running the `cd` command and passing no arguments appears to have no effect.
-However, running the `cd` command from one of the descendent directories (e.g., `~/lecture1/`) provides more insight into the command behavior:
+  Initially, executing the `cd` command and passing no arguments appears to have no effect.
+However, executing the `cd` command from one of the descendent directories (e.g., `~/lecture1/`) provides more insight into the command behavior:

   ```bash
   [user@sahara ~/lecture1]$ cd
   [user@sahara ~]$
   ```

-  When no arguments are passed to the `cd` command, by default the command changes the current working directory to the root directory (`~/` in this case).
+  When the `cd` command is executed and no arguments are passed, by default the command changes the current working directory to the root directory (`~/` in this case).

 - One argument: Directory